Mory Kromah: Glory

 Kromah made his debut for the Glory promotion on May 18, 2024, at Glory 92 against Anis Bouzid.
 He won the fight at the end of the first round by doctor stoppage.

 For his second fight with Glory Kromah faced Mohammed Amine at Glory 94 on August 31, 2024.
 He won by second-round knockout with a flying knee.

 Kromah faced Miloš Cvjetićanin at Glory Collision 7 on December 7, 2024.
 He won the fight by unanimous decision.

 Kromah faced Cem Cáceres at Glory 98 on February 22, 2025.
 He lost the fight by split decision.

-Kromah moved up a weight class to take part in the Glory 99 “Heavyweight Last Man Standing Tournament”, where 32 heavyweight fighters competed on April 5, 2025 in Rotterdam, Netherlands.
+Kromah moved up a weight class to take part in the Glory 99 “Heavyweight Last Man Standing Tournament”, where 32 heavyweight fighters competed on April 5, 2025, in Rotterdam, Netherlands.
 He stepped in on a month's notice as a replacement for the injured Uku Jürjendal to face Nicolas Wamba.
 Kromah won the fight by a second-round technical knockout, as Wamba was forced to retire from the bout with an achilles tendon injury.

 Kromah faced Alin Nechita in the semifinals of the Last Heavyweight Standing Qualification Round tournament, held at Glory 100 on June 14, 2025.
 He won the fight by unanimous decision and advanced to the finals of the one-day tournament, where he faced Bahram Rajabzadeh.
 Kromah won the fight by a first-round knockout.

 Kromah fought Cristian Ristea at Glory 103, in a non-tournament bout.
 He won via TKO in round 2, due to a nose injury.

+In October, 2025 Kromah was involved in an accident in Thailand, where he was on holiday.
+While riding a motor scooter, a car crashed into him at an intersection.
+Kromah was brought to a hospital and lost his front teeth in the collision.
+The injuries he sustained caused him to miss the original date for the Last Heavyweight Standing tournament Finale at Collision 8.
+Later it was announced the tournament would be postponed till Glory 105.

+At Glory 105, Kromah was victorious over Michael Boapeah in the quarterfinals of the Last Heavyweight Standing tournament, after his original opponent, Antonio Plazibat, had to withdraw with an injury.
+In the semi-final he won a unanimous decision over favourite Tariq Osaro.
+His opponent for the final, Miloš Cvjetićanin, did not get medically cleared to fight and the reserve fighters refused to step in crowning Kromah the winner of the tournament and new Glory Heavyweight Champion.

+Kromah would face Cvjetićanin in a rematch at Glory Collision 9, on June 13, 2026.
+He won the bout via KO in the third round, dropping and stopping Cvjetićanin with a flying knee.